 Keep Opportunities Below the SAT for Automatic Set-Aside

 Federal agencies set aside 23% of contracting dollars for small businesses, and they are very motivated to meet these spending goals.
-That’s one reason why opportunities below the SAT are generally set-aside for small businesses.
-This is particularly important if you are a socioeconomically disadvantaged firm; you can be in position to get set-aside contracts on a sole source basis without competition from other companies.
+That’s one reason why opportunities below the SAT are generally set aside for small businesses.
+This is particularly important if you are a socioeconomically disadvantaged firm; you can be in a position to get set-aside contracts on a sole source basis without competition from other companies.

 Look for discrete, time-bound opportunities to support a customer

 Once you begin to develop relationships with prospective agency customers, you will run into a common challenge: they may recognize you or your company can help them say they want to do business with you, but cannot figure out “how to make it happen.”
 While they can tell you about upcoming opportunities that aren’t out for bid yet, creating a specific opportunity from scratch is a difficult matter.

 That’s where SAP techniques come in.
 Presuming you follow the guidance above and keep the scope and dollar amount low, you may be able to propose a short-term project or a small delivery of items for testing and development.
 If you can scope this to be less than the MPT, you’ll have a better chance of getting it done quickly.
 Other opportunities include helping them conduct things like market research or producing a report on an upcoming program or big requirement that can support their requirements development.

 Just be mindful of conflicts of interest; if you get deep into helping an agency scope out future work or develop a requirements document, you may be ineligible to bid on the eventual work under an organizational conflict of interest rules.
 But if that upcoming work wasn’t realistic for you anyways, it may be an appropriate business decision and a way for you to get your first government contract.

 Search for Simplified Opportunities by Product Service Code